When you get injured, we take it personally.

 How Is Pain and Suffering Calculated in Wisconsin Lawsuits?

-After a serious injury, you’re not only suffering physically.
+After a serious injury in a crash or other accident, you’re not only suffering physically.
 You’re also suffering from intangible damages that don’t have a specific price tag but warrant compensation nonetheless.
 Unfortunately, these damages may be more difficult to assess the value of.

 For example, how is pain and suffering calculated in Wisconsin lawsuits?
 These damages can be difficult to calculate without legal guidance, which means you may need to talk to a lawyer from the Law Offices of Gary S. Greenberg.
 Our attorneys have the tools to guide you through your claim.